craftercms/docs/source/developers/plugins/plugin-descriptor.rst

 your site plugin installation.

-To setup a site plugin to be automatically wired in the corresponding configuration file in Studio (for example, a form control, will be wired to the Site Config Tools Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file
+To setup a site plugin to be automatically wired in the corresponding configuration file in Studio (for example, a form control, will be wired to the Project Config Tools Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file

 .. code-block:: yaml